Sungai Damit RM17 Million Crooked Bridge: Aftermath

-The bridge was closed to the public to prevent potential accidents.
+Following media exposure, the bridge was closed to the public to prevent potential accidents.
 An additional RM30 million was allocated by the government to dismantle and construct a new replacement bridge.

-Zid Aliasgar has continued to demand an investigation into the original RM17 million allocation, believing that there may have been financial mismanagement or corruption in the project.
+Zid Aliasgar continued to demand an investigation into the original RM17 million allocation, believing that there may have been financial mismanagement or corruption in the project.

-Impact and Public Response

 The Sungai Damit RM17 Million Crooked Bridge controversy sparked a larger discussion on transparency in government infrastructure projects in Sabah.
 The timing of video evidence of 18 other corruption cases in the state, is so timely.
 But no action had been taken by the authorities.
 The revelation attracted significant public and media attention, increasing pressure on authorities to investigate potential misconduct in infrastructure projects across the region.

+In 2023, there were calls that the crooked bridge be retained for tourism purposes; and a new bridge be built adjacent to the defective bridge.